GingerbreadDev/imgur-mirror-bot/README.markdown

 a tortilla on its head.

-2. **Choice** - A lot of redditors do their redditing from their jobs or schools - some work places will block common image hosts, websites like facebook or tumblr (from which images are commonly linked), etc. imgur-mirror-bot provides an alternative to these users.
+2. **Choice** - A lot of redditors do their redditing from their jobs or schools - these will often block common image hosts, websites like facebook or tumblr (from which images are commonly linked), etc. imgur-mirror-bot provides an alternative to these users.